Collaborative SEND Offer

 How do you communicate their progress and areas of difficulty?

 Parents’ consultation evenings are held bi-annually; in the Autumn and Spring term, and a written report is sent home in the Summer Term.
 Review meetings to discuss Personal Learning Plans are offered termly with class teachers and these may be attended by the SENDCO if requested.
 At any time during the course of the year parents/guardians/carers may request a meeting with class teachers/and or the SENDCO if they have any concerns.
-There is also opportunity for parents/guardians/carers and class teachers to meet with the professionals from the outside agencies used.
+There is also an opportunity for parents/guardians/carers and class teachers to meet with the professionals from the outside agencies used.

 Views’ of the child?